x

 The foam contains toxic PFAS chemicals, which are known carcinogens, and floated far beyond the airport property, prompting a massive environmental response and cleanup led by the Maine Department of Environmental Protection.
 Numerous local and state agencies also have been working to mitigate the spread and work on cleanup and outreach efforts.

-Midcoast Regional Redevelopment Agency (MRRA) owns the airport, which previously served as Brunswick Naval Air Station, and manages operations there.
+Midcoast Regional Redevelopment Agency (MRRA) manages the airport, which previously served as Brunswick Naval Air Station.

 During the news conference, the legislators demanded accountability and swift action in response to the reported failures in oversight, which included urging MRRA Executive Director Kristine Logan to step down.